 Keep the End Goal in Mind when Preparing Drawings for a Utility Patent Application

-To begin preparation of the drawings for a utility patent application, keep in mind the end goal of the patent document, which is to show or illustrate what is being claimed.
+To begin the preparation of the drawings for a utility patent application (provisional patent application or nonprovisional patent application), keep in mind the end goal of the patent document, which is to show or illustrate what is being claimed.
 See the Patent Rules section below.
 What is being claimed will relate to the point of novelty of the invention.
 To show the point of novelty, I suggest telling a story through the patent drawings about how to make and use the invention.

 Point of Novelty

-The point of novelty is the point at which your invention departs from existing technology.
+The point of novelty is the design constraint of your invention which is different from the existing technology.
 The point of novelty should show how functionally your invention operates differently or has an additional benefit compared to existing technology.
 How does your invention depart from existing technology in terms of how it is made and/or used?
-To capture the point of novelty through the drawings for a utility patent application may be hard to do, but it is part of the goal of the drawings.
+To capture the point of novelty through the drawings may be hard to do, but it is part of the goal of the drawings.

 Tell a Story